UiT Talent

 The applications are assessed by a committee and “Strategisk utvalg for Innovasjon” (SUI) gives advice on which projects are to be funded.
 Allocated funding are transferred when the institute has accepted the grant and a project agreement has been made.
 SeFI is secretariat for the application process.
 A final report with a description of the results must be delivered to SeFI within 2 months after the end of the project.

 An innovation fund was established at UiT in 2023 with the purpose of increasing the number of innovations among employees.
 The fund provides support for innovation ideas at UiT.
 You can apply for support within three different categories (pilot projects, main projects, and supplementary funding).
 The instrument is application-based.
-The pilot projects has an open-ended call, the main projects has deadline 03.05.2024, while the supplementary funding has deadline 08.11.2024.
-02.05.2024: Applications for pilot-projects is now closed for 2024.
+The pilot projects is now closed, but will open again in January 2025, the main projects will have deadline in April/May 2025, while the supplementary funding has deadline 15.11.2024.

 The application must be delivered via Nettskjema.
 Application templates must be used.